How do fat transfer procedures work?

-- Preparation – Your procedure will take place in our outpatient facility in Munster; typically, no hospital stay is necessary and you will return home following the procedure.
+- Preparation – Your procedure will take place in our outpatient facility; typically, no hospital stay is necessary and you will return home following the procedure.
 The anesthesia provided will depend on the volume of fat that is being removed.
 If the patient is removing small volumes of fat, then only local anesthetic will be necessary to numb the area.
 Larger volumes of fat will require general anesthesia.

 - Liposuction – Once the treatment area is numb and you are comfortable, fat is removed from the target area(s) using a small cannula (a thin tube).